poplicola/omnichrome/README.md

 4. Click "Load unpacked" and select the extension directory
 5. The extension icon should appear in your toolbar

-### Creating Icons

-The extension includes an SVG icon.
-To create the required PNG icons:

-1. Open `images/icon.svg` in a graphics editor
-2. Export as PNG at the following sizes:
-   - 16x16 pixels → save as `icon16.png`
-   - 48x48 pixels → save as `icon48.png`
-   - 128x128 pixels → save as `icon128.png`

 ## Usage

 ### Basic Usage